-The air brake lag distance at 55 mph on dry pavement adds about 32 feet.
+The air brake lag distance at 55 mph on dry pavement adds about 32 feet to the total stopping distance.
 So at 55 mph for an average driver under good traction and brake conditions, the total stopping distance is over 450 feet.
 See Figure 5.6.